seabbs/tbinenglanddataclean/README.md

 Installation
 ------------

-You can install ModelTransVsDirectBCG from github with:
+You can install tbinenglanddataclean from github with:

 ``` r
 # install.packages("devtools")